 As part of this process, we carefully consider the risk characteristics of a prospective client or engagement, and the results of due diligence procedures.
 Before taking on a new engagement or client, we also determine whether we can commit sufficient and appropriate resources to deliver quality service, especially in highly technical areas, and if the services the client is requesting are appropriate for us to provide.
-The approval process provides that new audit engagements may not be accepted without an approval by representatives from local, Regional, and in some cases Area, Professional Practice Director (PPD) and Assurance Area Managing Partner (AMP) leadership teams, as designated based on risk.
+The approval process provides that new audit engagements may not be accepted without an approval by representatives from Country Professional Practice Director (PPD) and Assurance Managing Partner (AMP) leadership teams as designated based on risk.
 As determined by the level of risks deemed present, new audit engagements may also require approval by designated Regional and Area PPD and AMP representatives.

-In the EY annual client and engagement continuance process, we review our service and ability to continue providing a quality service and confirm that clients share EY Czech Republic's commitment to quality and transparency in financial reporting.
+In the EY annual client and engagement continuance process, we review our service and ability to continue providing a quality service and confirm that clients share EY Sweden's commitment to quality and transparency in financial reporting.
 The lead audit engagement partner of each audit, together with our Assurance leadership, annually reviews our relationship with the entities we audit to determine whether continuance is appropriate.

 As a result of this review, certain audit engagements are identified as requiring additional oversight procedures during the audit (close monitoring), and some audit relationships are discontinued.
-As with the client and engagement acceptance process, our Regional or local PPD and AMP are involved in the continuance process and must agree for the continuance to occur.
+As with the client and engagement acceptance process, our Country PPD and AMP are involved in the continuance process and must agree for the continuance to occur.